cardboard-iguana/cardboard-iguana.com/log/2021-11-07-tryhackme-complete-beginner.md

 (The reason we need to specify an encoder here is because the vulnerable binary is in Program Files (x86), so we need to produce an x86 binary rather than the default x86_64 binary.)

-To upload this, we’ll need to background PowerShell with `^Z`. (*Don’t* try to exit — for me this caused hangs, and I eventually had to restart the machine!)
+To upload this, we'll need to background PowerShell with `^Z`. (*Don't* try to exit - for me this caused hangs, and I eventually had to restart the machine!)
 Upload and then start a new shell:

 ```meterpreter
 upload /home/kali/ASCService.exe